coopernurse/node-pool/README.md

 By default the evictor does not run, to enable it you must set the `evictionRunIntervalMillis` option to a non-zero value.
 Once enable the evictor will check at most `numTestsPerEvictionRun` each time, this is to stop it blocking your application if you have lots of resources in the pool.

-## Draining

-If you are shutting down a long-lived process, you may notice that node fails to exit for 30 seconds or so.
-This is a side effect of the idleTimeoutMillis behavior -- the pool has a setTimeout() call registered that is in the event loop queue, so node won't terminate until all resources have timed out, and the pool stops trying to manage them.

-This behavior will be more problematic when you set factory.min > 0, as the pool will never become empty, and the setTimeout calls will never end.

-In these cases, use the pool.drain() function.
-This sets the pool into a "draining" state which will gracefully wait until all idle resources have timed out.
-For example, you can call:

-If you do this, your node process will exit gracefully.

 ## Priority Queueing